Kong/docs.konghq.com/app/_hub/kong-inc/ai-proxy/how-to/_cohere.md

 ## Provider configuration

-After creating a Cohere account, and purchasing a subscription, you can then create an AI Proxy route and plugin configuration.
+After creating a Cohere account and purchasing a subscription, you can then create an AI Proxy route and plugin configuration.

 ### Set up route and plugin